Flows out of what we believe

 Each morning after breakfast we look forward to Breakfast Club.
 In this beloved camp tradition, Jimboy takes a few minutes at the beginning of the day to encourage campers to grow in each aspect of our 4-fold philosophy, based on Luke 2:52:

 “I used to be afraid of God.
 It was at camp — one of my first Morning Assemblies — that I learned that God loves me.
 That He’s a friend.
 That He sacrificed his own son for me.
 That the Lord loves me more than anyone on this earth ever could.
 I return every year to be reminded of that.”

-In 2021, we will be taking what we believe and our hope to encourage girls in all aspects their lives by putting this 4-fold philosophy into action as we introduce an Honor Code to our campers.
-This Code will be woven into all parts of camp life.
-We’ll talk about the different aspects of the code as a whole, and in cabin groups, looking at how to live it out in age-specific ways.
+With our Honor Code, we talk about what we believe and how to live that out in the day-to-day life at camp and at home.
+This Code is woven into all parts of camp life.
+We talk about the different aspects of the Code, looking at how to live it out in age-specific ways.
 While no one will be able to live it out perfectly, the Honor Code gives us a standard to strive for as we all grow and show grace to each other.